noumane06/DirectSkills/direct-skills-front/README.md

 Clone the project repo first , and navigate to the project .

+Create a .env file and clone the content of .env.example in it .

 Assuming that you have [Node 12 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install node modules

 ```bash